Investors to get taste of new China via Shenzhen trading link

 REFORM TEST BED

-Shenzhen, a metropolis of 14 million within commuting distance of Hong Kong, is best known for being at the center of Deng Xiaoping's 1980s experiment with capitalism.
+Shenzhen, a metropolis of 14 million within commuting distance of Hong Kong, is best known for being at the centre of Deng Xiaoping's 1980s experiment with capitalism.

 The index, which boasts industrial robotics champion Siasun, movie studio Huayi Brothers and a host of dynamic biotechnology, aviation and software companies, has outperformed the Shanghai Composite Index in 11 out of 18 quarters since 2010.